-The Agricultural Marketing Information System of Eswatini intends to be the hub for all important information that can helps Agribusiness in the country.
+The Agricultural Market Information System of Swaziland intends to be the hub for all important information that can helps Agribusiness in the country.
 The information provided is collected from official entities and from stakeholders and may not represent all the agicultural business on the country as the national production is not totally loaded on the AMIS.
 The system aims to capture the majority of the national production.

 All stakeholders are invited to Subscribe themselves to be able to contribute on Forums and Blogs and receive relevant alerts regarding the agricultural business.

 For now, AMIS Statistics are about selected fresh produce like Baby Vegetables, Fruits and Conventional horticulture, but it is expected that in the near future other commodities will be included as well.